-The proposed amendments to §7.88 will improve TDI's oversight of the financial condition of insurers and HMOs and incorporate best practices by requiring large insurers and HMOs to establish an internal audit function to ensure appropriate corporate governance and internal controls.
-The internal audit function will provide independent and objective assurance to an insurer's or HMO's audit committee and management regarding their governance, risk management, and internal controls.
+The amendments to §7.88 improve the Texas Department of Insurance's (TDI) TDI's oversight of the financial condition of insurers and HMOs and incorporate best practices by requiring large insurers and HMOs to establish an internal audit function to ensure appropriate corporate governance and internal controls.
+The internal audit function provides independent and objective assurance to an insurer's or HMO's audit committee and management regarding their governance, risk management, and internal controls.

-The proposed amendments to §7.88 are necessary for TDI to maintain its NAIC accreditation.
+The amendments to §7.88 are necessary for TDI to maintain its NAIC accreditation.
 TDI notes that these amendments are consistent with existing stock exchange requirements, international standards, and industry best practices observed by large insurers or HMOs.

 New §7.89 is necessary to implement HB 3306, which requires the Commissioner to adopt rules relating to an insurer's or HMO's corporate governance annual disclosure (CGAD) requirements.
 A recent analysis in the insurance industry compared existing corporate governance statutory requirements, regulatory initiatives, and review practices of regulators and the insurance industry.
 The analysis identified a need to collect additional information related to corporate governance practices.
-To address this need, the Legislature passed HB 3306.
+To address this need, the legislature passed HB 3306.
 The NAIC also acted to address this need, by developing the CGAD Model Act and the CGAD Model Regulation.
-The provisions of HB 3306 and proposed new §7.89 are based on the NAIC CGAD Model Act and NAIC CGAD Model Regulation, and they are necessary for TDI to maintain its NAIC accreditation.
+The provisions of HB 3306 and §7.89 are based on the NAIC CGAD Model Act and NAIC CGAD Model Regulation; these provisions are necessary for TDI to maintain its NAIC accreditation.
+Under Insurance Code §36.004(c), TDI is authorized to adopt a rule to require compliance with a rule, regulation, directive, or standard adopted by the NAIC if the rule is necessary to preserve TDI's NAIC accreditation and, before the adoption of the rule, the Commissioner provides the standing committees of the senate and house of representatives with primary jurisdiction over TDI with written notice of the Commissioner's intent to adopt the rule.
+TDI provided notice to the standing committees as required by §36.004(c) when these sections were proposed.